-OTTAWA, November 13, 2019— Do you have what it takes to be a future STEAM leader?
-Applications are now open for the 2020 Ingenium – NSERC STEAM Horizon Awards, where Canada’s youth are invited to join a roster of outstanding previous winners!
+OTTAWA, November 10, 2020— Are you a STEAM leader?
+Applications are now open for the 2021 Ingenium – NSERC STEAM Horizon Awards, where Canada’s youth are invited to join a roster of outstanding previous winners!

 Five Canadian students will be awarded $25,000 each to study in a science, technology, engineering, art and design, and math (STEAM) field at a Canadian university, college or CÉGEP.
 Two of these awards will be exclusively given to Indigenous students.
-The winners will be invited to Ottawa and recognized at an award ceremony in the spring of 2020.
+The winners will be recognized at an award ceremony in the spring of 2021.

-The award invites Canada’s youth to promote positive changes throughout their community using STEAM.
+The award recognizes the Canadian youth who promote positive changes throughout their community using STEAM.
 Applicants can approach their passion for technology and science from any angle, whether from an art and design perspective, research project, public outreach, or development of a new idea or product.

 In order to be eligible to apply, applicants must be: